Operators coming from ring schemes: Model theory of -operators

 \section{Model theory of $\mathcal{B}$-operators}

 Let $(\mathcal{B},\iota, \pi)$ be the fixed coordinate $\ka$-algebra scheme from the beginning of Section \ref{secoper}.
 In this section, we prove some results about the model theory of $\mathcal{B}$-fields.
 The proof of the main existence result (Theorem \ref{mainthm}) goes in an analogous way (after having the preparatory results of Section \ref{secoper}) to the arguments from \cite{BHKK} and we will be brief.
-More care is needed for the statement and the proof of the result comparing model companions of the theories $\mathcal{B}$-DF and $B$-DF (Theorem \ref{supmain}).
+More care is needed for the statement and the proof of the result comparing model companions of the theories $\mathcal{B}$-F and $B_{\otimes}$-F (Theorem \ref{supmain}).
 We discuss some negative results and the related questions in Section \ref{secneg}.
-In Section \ref{secstable}, we show that the new theories we obtain are stable and describe a language in which they have quantifier elimination.
+In Section \ref{secstable}, we show that the new theories we obtain are stable and we describe a language in which these theories have quantifier elimination.